Frequently Asked Questions

 • There is certainly no conflict in being both.
 One is a religious identity, while the other is national identity.
 America has traditionally been a land of immigrants from a wide range of cultures, religions and backgrounds.

-• Furthermore, many American Muslims view American and Islamic values as one and the same, such as respect for education, hard work, family, democracy, individual rights, and liberty.
+• Furthermore, many Muslim Americans view many American values as similar to Islamic values, such as respect for education, hard work, family, democracy, civil rights, and freedom from oppression.

 Women & Men